 “Nooooooo!
 Don’t go, they’re going to get you!”

 “True.
 Okay, go quick though.”
 He pulls the blanket back over his face again.

 Once we hit the open road, I roll the windows all the way down and step on the accelerator.
-We fly through the night, the wind whipping at our faces, and I pray a wild hog doesn’t pick this moment to cross the road.
+We fly through the night, the wind whipping at our faces, and I pray one of those wild hogs we saw earlier doesn’t pick this moment to cross the road.

 Nash, still in the back, goes into Mosquito-Warrior-Maelstrom-Mode.
 He bounces across the air mattress and thrashes a pillow around, knocking the mosquitoes from their perches so they are swept outside.

 “There’s some by my head!”
 I shout.
 “Get ’em!
 Get ’em!”

 Nash winds up in the passenger seat, panting a little after his battle.
 It worked!
 There are no more mosquitos in sight.

 Not yet sure of where to go, we head north toward downtown Port Arthur, leaving behind the marshes and their sparse population of houses on stilts.

 Out of the darkness, a twisted and glittering city appears.
 Bright orange lights outline miles of pipes and towers and tankers.
 An oily tang burns the back of my throat.

 It’s the Port Arthur Refinery, the United State’s largest oil refinery, which can process more than 600,000 barrels of crude oil in a day.
 Here, science and industry have tamed nature in a way that makes our pillow fight with the mosquitoes seem like child’s play.